9 Places for the Tastiest Sarson ka Saag and Makki ki Roti in Delhi

 Pind Balluchi is recognized as one of the best restaurant chains in Delhi specializing in North Indian food.
 They have locations right across the city, including two in Connaught Place.

-The sarson ka saag was nice and thick, served with all the usual condiments, including white butter and jaggery.
-Makki ki rotis were flavourful and very buttery – if you prefer a drier roti make sure you request they skip the extra butter.
-Well spiced and full of flavour, the saag portion was generous, plenty for two people.
+The sarson ka saag is nice and thick, served with all the usual condiments, including white butter and jaggery.
+Makki ki rotis are flavourful and very buttery – if you prefer a drier roti make sure you request they skip the extra butter.
+Well spiced and full of flavour, the saag portion is generous, plenty for two people.

 7. Gulati ₹₹

-This was one of my favourite sarson ka saags I tried.
-It was full of flavour with some heat but not overpowering.
-It also had a bit of texture, indicating it was probably ground by hand, the traditional method.
-The makki ki rotis were excellent and crispy.
+This is one of my favourite sarson ka saags.
+It is full of flavour with some heat, but not overpowering.
+It also has a bit of texture, indicating it was probably ground by hand, the traditional method.
+The makki ki rotis are excellent and crispy.

 8. Punjab Grill ₹₹₹

-This was the most expensive of the restaurants I tried, one serving of sarson ka saag and two makki ki rotis came to nearly INR 1000, but the food was excellent, and it was a nice restaurant.
+This is the most expensive of the restaurants I tried, but the food was excellent, and it’s a nice restaurant.

-I really enjoyed this saag – it wasn’t as smooth as some others but still creamy with bits of mustard leaves.
-The makki ki rotis were on the thicker side and mid-point crispy.
-It was all served with the usual condiments (white butter, jaggery, sliced onion) and coriander sauce.
+I really enjoy this saag – it’s not as smooth as some others, but still creamy with bits of mustard leaves.
+The makki ki rotis are on the thicker side and mid-point crispy.
+It’s all served with the usual condiments (white butter, jaggery, sliced onion) and coriander sauce.

 9. Made in Punjab ₹₹₹

-Made in Punjab’s sarson ka saag was very smooth and came garnished with cream and a dose of dried chilis on top.
-It was not as flavourful as some of the others I’ve had this winter, but still good.
-The makki ki rotis were excellent – large and crisp.
+Made in Punjab’s sarson ka saag is very smooth and came garnished with cream and a dose of dried chilies on top.
+It’s not as flavourful as some of the others I’ve had, but still good.
+The makki ki rotis are excellent – large and crisp.

 Is Sarson ka Saag and Makki ki Roti Healthy?

 Corn flour, the main ingredient in makki ki roti, is lower in calories than wheat flour and contains iron, phosphorous and zinc.
-Corn flour is gluten free, though many restaurants add wheat flour to the corn flour to make makki ki roti so it may not be suitable for those on a gluten free diet.
+Corn flour is gluten free, though many restaurants add wheat flour to make makki ki roti, so it may not be suitable for those on a gluten free diet.

 If you request your roti to be cooked without ghee or butter, it will be even healthier.